 - Move your mouse to a point between the two gradient markers.
 A + sign will appear next to your mouse. - 3.
 Click on this point to add a new gradient marker. - 4.
-Double click the new gradient marker to change it to a colour of your choice.
+Change the new gradient marker to a colour of your choice.

-- Tip You can have as many different colours on a gradient as you need.
-To remove a gradient marker, simply drag it downwards off the gradient bar until it disappears. - 5.
-Try creating the following gradients using shapes on your stage (hint the second one is a radial gradient rather than a linear gradient).
+Tip You can have as many different colours on a gradient as you need.
+To remove a gradient marker, simply drag it downwards off the gradient bar until it disappears.

+5. Try creating the following gradients using shapes on your stage (hint - the second one is a radial gradient rather than a linear gradient).